satanin/shell_script_workshop/shell.md

 This does not work: `[1 -gt 0] && echo "Wow"`
 output: `bash: [1: command not found`

-This is because is looking for the command `[1` that doesn't exists in our shell.
+This is because is trying to execute the command `[1` that doesn't exists in our shell.

-We can do the same using: `test 1 -gt 0 && echo "Wow"`
+We can do the same using the whole name:

+input: `$ test 1 -gt 0 && echo "Wow"`
 output: `Wow`

 ---